HUJH511/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/CABAgent/README.md

 ##  License
-This project is licensed under
+This project is licensed under BSD 3 Clause.

 ##  Acknowledgement
+This project is